fbpx

 Getting Routines Started

-At the beginning of the school year, I spend a lot of time in all subject areas establishing routines and expectations for what the work time should "Look Like" and "Sound Like."
-The expectations I have for my students while they work on these tasks are no different from those I have during our Daily 5 or Guided Math time.
+At the beginning of the school year, I spend a lot of time establishing routines and expectations for what work time should “Look Like” and “Sound Like” in all subject areas.
+My expectations for my students during these tasks are no different from those I have during our Daily 5 or Guided Math time.
 We create anchor charts for these, and because of a lack of wall space for this extra anchor chart, I relate Math Morning Work activities to these expectations.

 On the first day that we use the bins, I choose one for each of my table groups.
 Before the students get started, I make it clear that I expect them to: